 "What?"
 The others spoke together and Hermione continued: "Ron, are you mad?
 We don't know who's there, or even what condition it's in now.
 Is it even still standing?"

 "Actually, that's not such a bad idea," Harry commented, thoughtfully.
 "Look, who's going to look for him there?
 It's probably been trashed by Yaxley, but he won't be there now – no Death Eater would dare shelter at an Order house.
 And no one would expect us to go anywhere near the place.
 Wonder if Kreacher would go back and sort things out?"

 "I bet he would if you wanted him to, Harry.
 Come on, Hermione, you know it makes sense.
-We can clean it up enough – and at least it's shelter.
+We can clean it up enough – and at least it's some kind of shelter.
 You can find a bedroom for Snape, get him cleaned up and sorted out – whatever you need to do.
 It'll give us time to think about what to do next."